 If you’re among them, use step-by-step instructions provided in this tutorial to turn suggested search terms off in Safari for iPhone, iPod touch, iPad and Mac.

-How to disable search engine suggestions in Safari on iOS
+How to disable search engine suggestions in Safari on iPhone or iPad

 1) Open Settings on your iOS device.